Ian Lowry

-Ian Lowry (born 22 September 1986 in Moira, County Down, Northern Ireland) is a Northern Irish motorcycle racer.
+Ian Lowry (born September 22, 1986 in Northern Ireland) is a motorcyclist.
+He represents Northern Ireland.

 Biography

 Moving to racing

 A former chef, Lowry started off in the British Supersport class in 2006.
-He raced there for 3 seasons, finishing 9th in this first season, 2nd in 2007 and 3rd in the 2008 championship.
+He raced there for three seasons, finishing ninth in this first season, second in 2007, and third in the 2008 championship.

 British Superbike Championship

 Lowry then made the step to the British Superbike Championship in 2009 with the Relentless TAS Suzuki.
 He worked on his fitness in a university study pre-season.
-Lowry was a consistent points-scorer, racking up enough points for 5th overall despite failing to take a podium finish.
+Lowry was a consistent points-scorer, racking up enough points for fifth overall despite failing to take a podium finish.
 He rounded off the season by competing in the Sunflower Trophy at Bishopscourt.

 Spanish Moto 2, World and British Superbike Championships

 TAS signed Michael Laverty and Alastair Seeley for 2010, leaving Lowry without a ride.
 He signed to race in the Spanish Moto2 championship, in a team ran by former Grand Prix winner Jeremy McWilliams, however the deal fell through.
 He also tested a BSB Motorpoint Yamaha in April 2010, as a potential short-term replacement for the injured Neil Hodgson.
 With Hodgson announcing his retirement on 22 April 2010, Lowry was confirmed as his replacement.
 However, two rounds later Lowry was replaced by Andrew Pitt.
 He made a BSB return for the Kawasaki SRT team in their one-off entry to the Brands Hatch bank holiday triple-header, and this continued into the Nurburgring World Superbike meeting, his debut in this class.

 For 2011, Lowry signed for the Buildbase team who had moved from Kawasaki machinery to the new BMW S1000RR.
 The team struggled with the new bike, meaning that Lowry and team mate John Laverty struggled to score points, Lowry's best finish being a ninth in the second race at Snetterton.
-At the Cadwell park round after Lowry's bike blew up in a free practice session he was so upset with the team's lack of form that he decided to go home missing the Cadwell Park weekend.
+At the Cadwell park round, after Lowry's bike blew up in a free practice session he was so upset with the team's lack of form that he decided to go home missing the Cadwell Park weekend.